dictation-toolbox/dragonfly/README.rst

 Dragonfly currently supports the following speech recognition engines:

 -  *Dragon*, a product of *Nuance*.
-All versions up to 15 (the latest) should be supported. *Home*, *Professional Individual* and previous similar editions of *Dragon* are supported.
-Other editions may work too
+All versions up to 16 (the latest) should be supported. *Home*, *Professional Individual* and previous similar editions of *Dragon* are supported.
+Other editions may work too.
--  *Windows Speech Recognition* (WSR), included with Microsoft Windows Vista, Windows 7+, and freely available for Windows XP
+-  *Windows Speech Recognition* (WSR), included with Microsoft Windows Vista, Windows 7+, and freely available for Windows XP.
 -  *Kaldi*, open source (AGPL) and multi-platform.
 -  *CMU Pocket Sphinx*, open source and multi-platform.